Josh Magennis

-Joshua Brendan David Magennis (born 15 August 1990) is a Northern Irish footballer who plays as a striker for club Exeter City and the Northern Ireland national team.
+Joshua Brendan David Magennis (born 15 August 1990) is a Northern Irish footballer who plays as a striker for club Stevenage and the Northern Ireland national team.

 Having spent the majority of his youth career as a goalkeeper, he switched to striker in 2008 before turning professional in 2009.
-Magennis has previously played for Cardiff City, Grimsby Town, Aberdeen, St Mirren, Kilmarnock, Charlton Athletic, Bolton Wanderers, Hull City and Wigan Athletic.
+Magennis has previously played for Cardiff City, Grimsby Town, Aberdeen, St Mirren, Kilmarnock, Charlton Athletic, Bolton Wanderers, Hull City, Wigan Athletic and Exeter City.

 Club career

 Early career

 Magennis began his career as an outfield player, playing up front, even representing County Down in the Milk Cup as a youngster, before eventually becoming a goalkeeper.
-He was a member of the Glentoran youth team before joining the youth team at Cardiff City.
+He was a member of the Lisburn Distillery and Glentoran youth teams before joining the youth team at Cardiff City.